-State Farm Arena is required to prohibit all bags, including briefcases, purses, luggage, and diaper bags, larger than 14" x 14" x 6" from being brought into the arena.
-Backpacks and hard-sided bags of any kind are prohibited.
-However, you are welcome to bring in single-compartment drawstring bags and fashion backpacks or purses that are smaller than 14" x 14" x 6" are permitted.
+Please note that bags larger than 14" x 14" x 6", including briefcases, purses, luggage, and diaper bags, are not allowed in the arena.
+Additionally, backpacks and hard-sided bags of any kind are prohibited.
+However, you are welcome to bring in single-compartment drawstring bags and fashion backpacks or purses that are smaller than 14" x 14" x 6".

 Thank you for your cooperation in keeping our venue secure.

 State Farm Arena is a cashless environment.
 Card payment will be required at all ticket, food & beverage, and retail locations.
 No cash payments will be accepted.